namit-chandwani/Charmil-SDK-POC/README.md

-# Socket
+# HostCLI POC

 Extend your command-line interface with any binary!

 ## Build

 1. Run `make`
-2. Run `./socket -h` to list available commands
+2. Run `./host -h` to list available commands

 ## POC